 Text & images © Hervé Merliac/Kaleidos-images – All rights reserved

-Pucallpa, Perou.
-Painting by Pablo C. Amaringo.
-Visions of Ayahuasca: “La Sublimidad del Sumiruma”.
+Pucallpa, Peru.
+(Painting by:) Pablo C. Amaringo.
+Vision of Ayahuasca: “La Sublimidad del Sumiruma”.

 Pablo César Amaringo